Tbrennan6/IcelandicNow/docs/05_simple_sentences/06_weak_verbs.md

 Example 1: Play -> Played\
 Example 2: Stay -> Stayed\
-Example 3: Kill -> Killed\
+Example 3: Kill -> Killed

-This course will classify Icelandic weak verbs into two categories by their weak past endings: -aði verbs and -di/ti/ði verbs.
+This course will classify Icelandic weak verbs into two categories by their weak past endings: *-aði* verbs and *-di*/*-ti*/*-ði* verbs.

 ## -aði Verbs
 | **Pres. -aði** | **Sing.** | **Plur.** |